tokkaiiii/flutter_list_ui/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Keywords
+## About

-Flutter, UI, List, Card, Material Design, Riverpod, Async, Loading, Shimmer, Cross-Platform
+A reusable Flutter UI components package